ThePhenomenon1/ThePhenomenon1/README.md

 As I look to gain invaluable programming workplace experience, I am targeting another 800 training coding hours by June 2022.
 Mostly building Projects.

-400 of those are scheduled for Machine Learning specialization.
+400 of those are scheduled for further Machine Learning specialization.